minutebase/ember-can/UPGRADING.md

 ### Notable changes
 1. You have to pass a `null` model if you want to pass only parameters to `can` or `cannot` methods of `can` service.
 Eg: `this.get('canService').can('post', null, { test: true })`
 2. The `model` passed to helpers or `can` service methods, as from now on, can be anything instead of an Ember.Object instance.
+3. `can` and `cannot` methods will always return a boolean
+4. Abilities are now an instance of the Ability class, so setting model or properties on it will not modify the class constructor anymore.

 ## From v0.5.x
 We now automatically generate an abilities test file when generating an ability.